Stefano Tofanelli: Early life and education

 He was born in Nave, near Lucca, and as a young boy of ten he was apprenticed with the painter Giuseppe Antonio Luchi, also called Il Diecimino, who was a follower of the rococo style of Giovanni Battista Tiepolo.
 With his fellow apprentice Bernardino Nocchi, then moved to Rome in 1768, where they both worked with Niccolò Lapiccola.
 In Rome with Nocchi he painted frescoes for the Palazzo of the Cardinal Dropanni.
 Under the supervision of Lapiccola Tofanelli took part in the restoration (1772) of Pope Julius II’s villa and the decoration of the Palazzo Vidoni-Caffarelli (from 1773), both in Rome.

 Early career

 His talent as a draughtsman quickly attracted attention: he was sought after by the engravers Giovanni Volpato and Raphael Morghen to make copies of works by Old Masters, and in 1781 he set up a school of drawing.
-For Volpato, he drew Parnassus by Raphael and a Sibyl and two Prophets by Michelangelo, Martyrdom by Guido Reni, Aurora and Day & Night by Guercino, and a Landscape by Claude Lorraine.
+For Volpato, he drew Parnassus by Raphael and a Sibyl and two Prophets by Michelangelo, Martyrdom by Guido Reni, Aurora and Day & Night by Guercino, and a Landscape by Claude Lorrain.
 For Morghen, he completed a drawing of Poussin's Dance of the Hours, of Raphael's Jurisprudence, Transfiguration, and Miracle of Bolsena; and of Murillo's Magdalene.
 He also worked for Bettelini, Fontana, and Giovanni Folo.